Vivek Tiwary

-Early life and education
+Early life

 Vivek J. Tiwary was born in New York City to immigrant parents from India.
 He graduated from New York's Collegiate School high school and, in 1996, from the University of Pennsylvania, magna cum laude, with undergraduate degrees from both the Wharton School of Business and the College of Arts and Sciences.
 He was a member of Pi Lambda Phi Fraternity at Penn.

 Career

 Early on in his career, Tiwary held several major label music industry positions, including launching and heading the Alternative Marketing Department at Mercury/PolyGram Records and managing Video Promotion for Mercury/PolyGram, where he worked closely with MTV and VH1.

 In 2004, Tiwary was a lead producer for a Broadway revival of Lorraine Hansberry's A Raisin in the Sun.

 In 2010, Tiwary was a co-producer for both the Broadway productions of Green Day's rock opera, American Idiot, and The Addams Family.
 In total, Tiwary's Broadway productions have garnered a total of 25 Tony Awards stemming from 44 Tony nominations.

 Tiwary produced a stage musical of Jagged Little Pill, inspired by Alanis Morissette’s groundbreaking album of the same name, with a new story by Academy Award-winner Diablo Cody and directed by Tony Award-winner Diane Paulus.
 The musical played a record-breaking, sold-out world premiere at American Repertory Theater in Boston from May 5 to July 15, 2018.
 It opened on Broadway on December 5, 2019.
 The show ran for 171 performances, closing on December 17th, 2021, amid the COVID-19 pandemic.

 On September 26, 2015, Tiwary hosted the Harvey Awards.

 Tiwary is also a pioneering producer in the world of site-specific, tech-based, and immersive theatre.
 He consulted on the creation and development of The Walking Dead Escape and The Walking Dead Experience.
 He served on the Board of Directors for New York’s seminal GAle GAtes—considered to be the founders of immersive theatre.
 He also produced experiential shows and installations for boundary-pushing companies such as The Wooster Group, Fischerspooner, and the São Paulo Art Biennial.

-Among many charitable pursuits, Tiwary is the Co-Founder of Musicians On Call a nonprofit organization that uses music and entertainment to complement the healing process.
+Tiwary is the Co-Founder of Musicians On Call, a nonprofit organization that uses music and entertainment to complement the healing process.